All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms)

-As a warmup for many examples bellow let us give several special cases of Theorem~\ref{thm:NR} and Corollary~\ref{cor:freeamalg}.
+As a warmup for many examples below, let us give several other special cases of Theorem~\ref{thm:NR} and Corollary~\ref{cor:freeamalg}.
 In the process, we will also demonstrate two techniques to overcome the limitations of Theorem~\ref{thm:NR} and Corollary~\ref{cor:freeamalg}.

-The easiest class we discuss is the class of directed graphs (digraphs) $\mathcal D$ and its lift $\overrightarrow {\mathcal D}$ adding a linear order on vertices.
-More precisely $\mathcal D$ consists of structures in the language containing single binary relation $\rel{}{E}$ with no restrictions. $\overrightarrow{\mathcal D}$ extends the language by binary relation $\rel{}{\leq}$ and consists of all structures $\str{A}$ in a way that the relation $\rel{A}{\leq}$ represents a linear order on $A$.
-The class $\mathcal G$ of all (undirected) graphs may be viewed as a subclass of $\mathcal D$ of those structures $\str{A}$ where $\rel{A}{E}$ is symmetric and irreflexive. $\overrightarrow{\mathcal G}$ is a lift of $\mathcal G$ adding a free order on vertices.
-We immediately obtain: \begin{corollary} The class $\overrightarrow{\mathcal {D}}$ of all finite directed graphs with free ordering of vertices is a Ramsey class.
-The class $\overrightarrow{\mathcal {G}}$ of all finite (simple) graphs with free ordering of vertices is a Ramsey class. \end{corollary} \begin{proof} Follows from Corollary~\ref{cor:freeamalg} as both $\overrightarrow{\mathcal {D}}$ and $\overrightarrow{\mathcal {G}}$ are amalgamation classes with ordered free amalgamation. \end{proof} \begin{remark} The same technique can be also used for the class of digraphs omitting a given set of tournaments (Henson graphs) or the class of graphs omitting $K_n$ for a fixed $n$.
+The easiest class we discuss is the class of all finite directed graphs (digraphs) $\mathcal D$ and its lift $\ordclass {\mathcal D}$ adding a linear order on vertices.
+More precisely, $\mathcal D$ consists of structures in the language consisting of a single binary relation $E$ with no restrictions. $\ordclass{\mathcal D}$ extends the language by a binary relation $\leq$ and consists of all structures $\str{A}$ where $\leq_\str{A}$ is a linear order.
+The class $\mathcal G$ of all (undirected) graphs may be viewed as a subclass of $\mathcal D$ consisting of those structures $\str{A}$ where $E$ is symmetric and irreflexive. $\ordclass{\mathcal G}$ is a lift of $\mathcal G$ adding a free order on vertices.
+We immediately obtain: \begin{corollary} The class $\ordclass{\mathcal {D}}$ of all finite directed graphs with a free ordering of vertices is a Ramsey class.
+The class $\ordclass{\mathcal {G}}$ of all finite (simple) graphs with a free ordering of vertices is a Ramsey class. \end{corollary} \begin{proof} Follows from Corollary~\ref{cor:freeamalg} as both $\ordclass{\mathcal {D}}$ and $\ordclass{\mathcal {G}}$ are amalgamation classes with the ordered free amalgamation property. \end{proof} \begin{remark} The same technique can be also used for the class of all finite digraphs omitting a given set of tournaments (these are called \emph{Henson graphs}) or the class of all finite graphs omitting $K_n$ for a fixed $n$.
 Up to complementation this exhausts all ultrahomogeneous undirected graphs where the lift adding a free order on vertices forms a Ramsey class~\cite{Nevsetvril1989a}. \end{remark}